-In accordance with the Local Government Transparency Code 2015, WYFRA is committed to greater openness and financial transparency through the publication, on the website, of information regarding how public money is being spent.
+In accordance with the Local Government's Transparency Code 2015, WYFRA is committed to greater openness and financial transparency through the publication, on the website, of information regarding local decision making and how public money is being spent.
 This includes payments for goods and services to external bodies and suppliers above £500, details of salaries and allowances paid to staff and Members, transactions made via Government Procurement Cards, tender and procurement information, details of land and assets owned by WYFRA and details relating to Trade Unions.
+We ensure that the publication of any data complies with the Data Protection Act.
+All data is as accurate as possible at time of publication.